ostdotcom/website-docupony/website/versioned_docs/version-0.9.1/2_01_API_USERS_CREATE.md

 ---
-id: version-1.0.0-api_users_edit
+id: version-0.9.1-api_users_create
-title: OST KIT⍺ API | Edit A User
+title: OST KIT⍺ API | Create A User
-sidebar_label: /users/edit
+sidebar_label: /users/create
-original_id: api_users_edit
+original_id: api_users_create
 ---

-Post to `/users/edit` to edit an existing `user` for a given unique identifier within the application.
+Post to `/users/create` to register a new `user` and obtain a unique identifier to interact with the created user within your application.

 A user can own branded tokens within your branded token economy.
 Users can exchange branded tokens within your application through transaction types.
 Users also hold an airdrop token balance, which consists of tokens the company awards to the user to spend within the economy.